aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 ## The motivation behine endpoint routing

 Prior to endpoint routing the routing reslotion for an ASP.NET Core application was done in the ASP.NET Core MVC middleware at the end of the HTTP request processing pipeline.
-This meant that route information, such as what controller action would be executed, was not available to middleware that come before the MVC middleware in the pipeline.
+This meant that route information, such as what controller action would be executed, was not available to middleware that processed the request before the MVC middleware in the middleware pipeline.

 It is particularly usefull to have this route information available for example in a CORS or authorization middleware to use the information as a factor in the authorization process.

-Another potential usage of endpoint routing is that we can simulate the ability of frameworks like Laravel and Phoenix that can assign different middleware pipelines to process different routes.

-With endpoint routing we can simulate this behavior by dynamically determining, based on route data, which middleware in the ASP.NET Core static middleware pipeline should apply to a route resolved by the endpoint routing middleware.

-Endpoint routing allows us to decouple the route matching logic from the MVC middleware, moving it into its own middleware.
+Endpoint routing also allows us to decouple the route matching logic from the MVC middleware, moving it into its own middleware.
 It allows the MVC middleware to focus on its responsablity of dispatching the request to the particular controller action method that is resolved by the endpoint routing middleware.

-## Endpoint routing in ASP.NET Core
+## The new Endpoint Routing middleare

-Endpoint routing was born to allow the route resolution to happen earlier in the pipeline in a separate endpoint routing middleware that can be placed at any point in the pipeline (usually after the exception handling and static content serving middleware) after which other middleware in the pipeline can access the resolved route data.
+Due to the above mentioned reasons, the endpoint routing feature was born to allow the route resolution to happen earlier in the pipeline in a separate endpoint routing middleware.
+This new middleware can be placed at any point in the pipeline after which other middleware in the pipeline can access the resolved route data.

 The endpoint routing middleware API is evolving with the upcoming 3.0 version of the .NET Core framework.
 For that reason, the API that I will describe in the following sections may not be the final version of the feature.
-However the over all concept and understanding of how route resolution and dispacch work using endpoint routing should still apply.
+However the over all concept and understanding of how route resolution and dispatch work using endpoint routing should still apply.

-In the following sections I will walk you through the current iterations of endpoint routing implementation from verion 2.2 to version 3.0 preview, then I will note some changes that are comming based on the the current ASP.NET Core source code repository.
+In the following sections I will walk you through the current iterations of endpoint routing implementation from verion 2.2 to version 3.0 preview 3, then I will note some changes that are comming based on the the current ASP.NET Core source code.

 ## The three core concepts involved in Endpoint Routing